CiscoDevNet/MLAnywhere/README.md

 So let's run the next notebook to do this!

-Go back to the Kubeflow Dashboard page and now select the **Demo Client" notebook.
+Go back to the Kubeflow Dashboard page and now select the **Demo Client** notebook.

 ![MLA Stage 3_Demo_Client](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3_bolts_demo_client.png)